 Have you ever heard of the play Romeo and Juliet?
 Of course you have.
 One of William Shakespeare’s most famous plays, we’ve all heard the story of the romantic tragedy.
 Well, if you want to experience part of the famous story in person, take the time to visit Casa di Giulietta located on Via Cappello.

 As the story goes, this is the house where Juliet stood out on the balcony and spoke to Romeo on the street below.
 Although it’s not exactly known how much of its history is accurate, you can still see the supposed famous balcony to this day.
 And inside the house, you’ll find a bunch of exhibits and displays about the famous play.
+It is one of the sights to see on Verona Hop-On Hop-Off Bus Tour.
 So for any fan of Shakespeare, this attraction is an absolute must-do!

 Take a Stroll Through Giardino Giusti